 - A court orders a release of a student's records.

 How do I know if I need counseling?

-Rogue Community College encourages students to make an appointment with Counseling and talk to a counselor, who can help a student decide if counseling is needed.
+Rogue Community College encourages students to make an appointment with the Counseling department and talk to a Counselor who can help a student decide if counseling is needed.
 The following questions may be helpful to consider: